sktnit/sktnit/README.md

 </div>
 <h1 align="center">Hi 👋, I'm Shailesh Kumar Thakur</h1>
 <h3 align="center">A full stack developer from Bengaluru, India</h3>
-<h4 align="center">Hi my name is Shailesh Kumar Thakur a developer based out of Bengaluru.
+<h4 align="center">Hi my name is Shailesh Kumar Thakur a developer based out of Bengaluru, India.
 I've worked on web development/mobile app development for more than 2+ years.
 My main focus these days is building accessible, inclusive products and digital experiences at Techpearl Software for a variety of clients. </h4>

 <hr>